wuuu110/Hercules/README.md

 year = {2025},
 }
 ```
-# Acknowledgments
+# Acknowledgment
-We would like to thank the prior study "[ReEvo: Large Language Models as Hyper-Heuristics with Reflective Evolution](https://openreview.net/forum?id=483IPG0HWL)"[NeurIPS 2024], for its valuable contribution to this research area.
+We would like to thank the prior study [ReEvo: Large Language Models as Hyper-Heuristics with Reflective Evolution](https://openreview.net/forum?id=483IPG0HWL)[NeurIPS 2024], for its valuable contribution to this research area.